tdegand/Random-Quote-Generator/README.md

 # Random-Quote-Generator
- Displaying random quotes on the PAge and Using basic Javascript
+ Displaying random quotes on the Page and Using basic Javascript